platformeng/azure-functions-on-k8s/README.md

 You'll also need to choose a location to host your resources.
 You can list the available locations with:

-`az.cmd account list-locations -o table`
+`az account list-locations -o table`

 Again, set a variable with: